-Illinois Court: Railroad Has Obligation to Protect Families from Asbestos Exposure
+Illinois Court: CSX Transportation Must Protect Families from Asbestos Exposure

 Family members who are sickened by the asbestos fibers brought home from work by others through second-hand exposure can have their cases heard, too, the Illinois Supreme Court ruled last week.